WCSC-TV: History

 WCSC-TV began broadcasting on June 19, 1953.
-Originally operating from studios located on East Bay Street in downtown Charleston, it was the second television station in South Carolina and the oldest continuously operating station in the state (the first was WCOS-TV in Columbia, now WOLO-TV, which signed on in May 1953 and was off the air from 1956 to 1961).
+Originally operating from studios located on East Bay Street in downtown Charleston, it was the second television station in South Carolina and the oldest continuously operating station in the state (the first was WCOS-TV in Columbia, which broadcast from May 1953 to January 1956).
 It is the only station in Charleston to keep its original network affiliation since sign-on.
 The channel aired an analog signal on VHF channel 5 and was originally owned by the Rivers family along with WCSC radio (AM 1390, now WSPO, and 96.9 FM, now WIWF).

 Many of WCSC's early on-air staff were former radio disc jockeys who became involved with the new medium of television in 1953, including Al Stone, formerly recruited from WGAR who at the time worked alongside Alan Freed (Moondog) in Cleveland.
-Al Stone started with WCSC in 1952 as a radio DJ and the following year started hosting as emcee local program in 1953 called Waxworks and later a local popular American Bandstand-type dance show reviewing music for local teens.
+Al Stone started with WCSC in 1952 as a radio DJ and the following year started hosting as emcee local program in 1953 called Waxworks and later a local popular American Bandstand–type dance show reviewing music for local teens.
 Carroll Godwin hosted a local daytime talk show in the 1960s.
 Loraine (Rainee) Evans hosted the popular children's program The Happy Raine Show.
 Ken Klyce was another popular news announcer.

 The Rivers family sold WCSC-TV to Crump Communications of Houston in 1987 while the radio stations were sold to Ralph Guild of New York City.
-Crump kept the station until selling it to the Jefferson-Pilot Corporation in 1994.
+Crump kept the station until selling it to GE Capital in 1991.
+Three years later, WCSC-TV was sold to the Jefferson-Pilot Corporation in 1994.
 Jefferson-Pilot merged with the Lincoln Financial Group in 2006 with its broadcast properties assuming the new corporate name of Lincoln Financial Media.
 In 1997, the station moved to newly built studios on Charlie Hall Boulevard in the West Ashley section of Charleston.
 The street was named for WCSC's longtime weatherman, Charlie Hall, who had been the first person seen on the station when it signed on in 1953.
 One of the station's most popular personalities, Hall stayed at channel 5 there covering events including Hurricane Hugo's impact on Charleston in 1989 until his death in March 1997.
 Local sports coverage has also been prominent at WCSC.
 In the early 1980s, Charleston Cougars games were aired on the station.
 It aired the Cooper River Bridge Run from 1986 until 1990 and resumed the telecasts in 2004.
 The broadcasts feature reporters on the course.